Implantable Cardioverter Defibrillator (ICD) Insertion

 There may be other reasons for your healthcare provider to advise an ICD.

 Possible risks of ICD insertion include:

-Bleeding from the incision or catheter insertion site
+Bleeding from the wound site

 If you are pregnant or think that you could be, or are currently breastfeeding, tell

 If you are allergic to or sensitive to any medicines or latex, tell your healthcare

 Lying still on the procedure table for the length of the procedure may cause some

 There may be other risks depending on your specific health condition.
 Be sure to discuss